 Calculate allocated tips and preserve the Form 8846 data trail

-The allocation test starts after reported tips and gross food and beverage receipts have been cleaned up.
-Compare total reported tips with 8 percent of gross food and beverage receipts.
-If reported tips are below that threshold, the shortfall is allocated to directly tipped employees.
-The allocation is not a guess about what each employee actually received.
-It is a reporting mechanism required when reported tips fall below the threshold.
+Run the allocation test after reported tips and gross food and beverage receipts have been cleaned up.
+Compare total reported tips with 8 percent of gross food and beverage receipts; if reported tips are below that threshold, the shortfall is allocated to directly tipped employees.
+Allocation is not a guess about what each employee actually received — it is a reporting mechanism required when reported tips fall below the threshold.

-The worksheet should show the calculation in plain form: gross food and beverage receipts, multiplied by 8 percent, compared with reported tips.
+Show the calculation in plain form on the worksheet: gross food and beverage receipts, multiplied by 8 percent, compared with reported tips.
 If the threshold amount is higher, the difference becomes allocated tips.
 Preserve the employee-level support behind the allocation rather than keeping only the final establishment total.

 There are three high-level allocation methods to recognize.
 The Hours-Worked Method allocates based on hours worked by directly tipped employees and is limited to smaller qualifying establishments.
 The Gross Receipts Method allocates based on each directly tipped employee's share of gross receipts.
 A Good-Faith Agreement uses an agreed allocation approach between the employer and employees.
 The choice affects the worksheet design because the preparer needs different supporting fields for hours, receipts, or agreement-based shares.